tttiago/data_analysis_particle_physics/README.md

 # Models tried

-A Decision Tree was able to achieve a mean cross-validation signal to background ratio of 0.388 and a precision of 0.902.
+A Decision Tree was able to achieve a mean cross-validation true positive percentage of 0.388 and a precision of 0.902.
 So, better precision but worse true positives.

+A Random Forest was able to achieve a mean cross-validation true positive percentage of 0.408 and a precision of 0.870.
+So, worse precision but slightly better true positives.

+A Boosted Decision Tree was able to achieve a mean cross-validation true positive percentage of 0.483 and a precision of 0.864.
+So, worse precision but much better true positives.